mirage-ai-com/node-mirage-api/README.md

   "reason": "processed",

   "data": {
-    "translation": "Hi, how can I help you?"
+    "translation": "Hi, how can I help you Mr Saliou?"
   }
 }
 ```